 A. The resources listed below are not exhaustive or limited to victims who wish to make an official report or participate in an institutional hearing, police investigation or criminal prosecution.
 However, in cases where a victim wishes to maintain complete confidentiality, the victim should carefully review Section II above related to the limits on the College's ability to maintain confidentiality.

 XXVIII.
 On-Campus Resources

-TCAT Jacksboro Title IX Coordinator

-Timothy Smith, Student Services Coordinator

-265 Elkins Road, Jacksboro, TN 37757
+TCAT Jacksboro, Vice President of College and Student Affairs Timothy Smith 265 Elkins Road, Jacksboro, TN 37757 tim.smith@tcatjacksboro.edu (mailto:tim.smith@tcatjacksboro.edu)

-tim.smith@tcatjacksboro.edu (mailto:tim.smith@tcatjacksboro.edu)

 XXIX.
 Online Resources